 Look out for photographs of our learning coming soon.
 Please ensure that all permission slips have been returned to the school office so that we can share our learning with you.

-The children were truly inspired by our reading challenge last term.
+The children continue to aspire to achieve our reading challenge and many more children are now on the AR reading program.
 Mrs. Cavanagh and I were really impressed by the the amount of reading we saw happen at home last term, so a big well done to our parents for helping to make this happen.
 Here is a reminder of the prizes;

 REGULAR READER PRIZE - 1 raffle ticket with every read, children place the raffle ticket in the envelope for the book they hope to win.
 The MORE you read, the BIGGER your chance of winning.